Epidemiology of schizophrenia: By age and gender

-Schizophrenia is diagnosed 1.4 times more frequently in males than females, and typically appears earlier in men—the peak ages of onset are 20–28 years for males and 26–32 years for females.
-Onset in childhood, before the age of 13 can sometimes occur.
+Schizophrenia is diagnosed 1.4 times more frequently in males than females, and typically appears earlier in men—the peak ages of onset schizophrenia are 20–28 years for males and 26–32 years for females.
+Early Onset schizophrenia in childhood, before the age of 13 can sometimes occur.
 A later onset can occur between the ages of 40 and 60, known as late onset, and also after 60 known as very late onset.

 Generally, the mean age of first hospital admission for treatment of schizophrenia is between 25 and 35.
 Studies have suggested that lower income individuals tend to have their disorder diagnosed later after the onset of symptoms, relative to those of better economic standings.
 As a result, the lower social classes are more likely to be living with their illness untreated.

 It is generally accepted that women tend to present with schizophrenia anywhere between 4–10 years after their male counterparts.
 However, using broad criteria for diagnosing schizophrenia shows that males have a bimodal age of onset, with peaks at 21.4 years and 39.2 years old, while females have a trimodal age of onset with peaks at 22.4, 36.6, and 61.5 years old.

 This additional post-menopausal peak of late-onset schizophrenia in women calls into question the etiology of the disease and raises a debate about "subtypes" of schizophrenia, with men and women being susceptible to different types (see causes of schizophrenia).
 This is further supported by the variability in presentation of the disease between the genders.

 Other theories that may explain this difference include protective or predisposing factors in men or women that may render them more (or less) susceptible to the disease at different points in life.
 For example, estrogen may be a protective factor for women, as estradiol has been found to be effective in treating schizophrenia when added to antipsychotic therapy.